shingte/CarND-LaneLines-P1/writeup.md

 * Make a pipeline that finds lane lines on the road
 * Reflect on the work in a written report

+* Output of images are in https://github.com/shingte/CarND-LaneLines-P1/tree/master/results
+* Output of videos are in https://github.com/shingte/CarND-LaneLines-P1/tree/master/test_videos_output

 [//]: # (Image References)

 [image1]: ./test_images/solidWhiteCurve.jpg "Original"